parsimonhi/animCJK/README.md

 Minor enhancements (glyphs or medians most of the time) and minor updates can be skipped.

+2023/04/22
+- add 燻 (in svgsJa), 扌 and 衤 (in svgsJa and svgsZhHans)
+- various minor updates

 2023/02/28
-- 務: modify zhHans glyph, and decomposition in everywhere
+- 務: modify zhHans glyph, and decomposition everywhere
 - 健楗毽犍腱: modify zhHans decomposition
 - add hanja level 5 to svgsKo
 - various minor updates